GabrielFersPin/Coworking/README.md

 ![Map Visualization](/workspaces/Coworking/src/Images/LocationMap.png)

-### 5 Challenges and solutions:
+### 5. Challenges and Solutions

-- The problems with the Google Maps API: Th API just give me 5 reviews per request, so I could not do the properly sentimental analysis and study the amenities and necessities from the clients.
+- **Google Maps API limitations**: The API only provides 5 reviews per request, limiting sentiment analysis.
+Solution: Focus on another amenities.

-- Find online information: I couldn't' find enough information online about the coworking spaces, API's or complete websites.
+- **Limited online information**: Insufficient data about coworking spaces online.
+Solution: Supplemented with manual data collection via phone calls and site visits for 20% of the spaces.

-- Apply the predictions on the Streamlit: It was very challenging to use the user input into the prediction model to predict the price.
+- **Streamlit prediction integration**: Difficulty using user input in the prediction model.
+Solution: Created a preprocessing pipeline that transforms user inputs to match model requirements and implemented error handling for edge cases.

-### 6 Future Improvements:
+### 6. Future Improvements

-- Expanded Geographic Coverage: Add more cities and international locations to the database
+- **Expanded Geographic Coverage**: Add more cities and international locations to the database
-- Community Reviews: Incorporate user-generated reviews and ratings
+- **Community Reviews**: Incorporate user-generated reviews and ratings
-- Amenity-based Filtering: Allow users to filter spaces based on specific amenities (standing desks, private rooms, etc.)
+- **Amenity-based Filtering**: Allow users to filter spaces based on specific amenities (standing desks, private rooms, etc.)
-- Price Prediction Refinement: Improve the price prediction algorithm with more historical data
+- **Price Prediction Refinement**: Improve the price prediction algorithm with more historical data
-- Booking Integration: Enable direct booking of coworking spaces through the platform
+- **Booking Integration**: Enable direct booking of coworking spaces through the platform
-- Personalized Recommendations: Implement collaborative filtering to suggest spaces based on similar users' preferences
+- **Personalized Recommendations**: Implement collaborative filtering to suggest spaces based on similar users' preferences
-- Accessibility Information: Add detailed information about accessibility features of each space
+- **Accessibility Information**: Add detailed information about accessibility features of each space

 ### 7. Deployment and Streamlit App

 The final recommendation system was deployed using Streamlit, making it easy for users to input their preferences and view the recommendations directly on the web.

-Here’s a screenshot of the deployed app interface:
+Here's a screenshot of the deployed app interface:

 ![Streamlit App](/workspaces/Coworking/src/Images/StreamlitScreenshot.png)